kbrw/gitex/README.md

 TODO:

 - test it (only for regression, currently it works on many open source git repo, so it can be considered as tested)
+- add a `Gitex.merge` helper to help you construct
 - add impl `Gitex.Repo` for Pid as a GenServer RPC
 - implementation example of previous GenServer maintaining ETS LRU cache of standard git fs objects and deltas
 - add some useful alternative implementations, currently only standard object encoding and storage